 - The last week of instruction of a regular semester is termed "Dead Week.”
 In the rest of these Rules, this term also refers to the last three days of instruction of a summer session, a summer term and a winter intersession.

 - In cases of "Take Home" final examinations, students shall not be required to return the completed examination before the regularly scheduled examination period for that course.

 - No written examinations, including final examinations, may be scheduled during the Dead Week.

 - No quizzes may be given during Dead Week.

-- If the course does NOT have a final exam AND the activities are scheduled in the syllabus at the start of term, projects, lab practicals, presentations, and oral/listening exams are allowed.
-A course with a lab component may schedule the lab practical of the course during Dead Week if the lab portion does not also require a final examination (or project) during finals week.
+- No project/lab practicals/paper/presentation deadlines or oral/listening examinations may be scheduled to fall during the Dead Week unless it was scheduled in the syllabus AND the course has no final examination (or assignment that acts as a final examination) scheduled during finals week.
+A course with a lab component may schedule the lab practical of the course during Dead Week if the lab portion does not also require a Final Examination during finals week.